vangelov/Injineer/README.md

 ## Example application

 I converted the example of another DI framework (Typhoon) to use Injineer.
 You can find it the Example folder.
+Just type pod install in the Example directory before running it.

-I didn't udpdate the unit tests though, because they rely on custom functionality of Typhoon.
+I didn't udpdate the unit tests though, because they rely on test utilities provided by Typhoon.
+You don't need such utils with Injineer.
+You can either create a new container for your tests or just init the objects you are testing manually.

 ## How it works